 Lidl Accident Claims

-Lidl is a popular supermarket chain within the UK that is well-loved for its affordable prices and great customer service.
-If you’ve been injured in an accident that wasn’t your fault while in Lidl, you could be able to claim Lidl accident compensation.
+If you’ve been injured in an accident that wasn’t your fault while in a supermarket, you could be able to claim supermarket accident compensation.

 All businesses, whether they are big international firms or small, singular stores, must protect the health and safety of their customers and employees.
 Therefore, all stores should have policies and procedures in place to ensure that the relevant health and safety standards outlined by the Health and Safety Executive (HSE) are upheld.

-If you are an employee of Lidl you should have been trained about how to properly follow any relevant safety procedures and how to safely carry out your job role.
-If your employer has failed to train you and you have been injured as a result, you could be able to file a Lidl accident claim.
+If you are an employee of a supermarket you should have been trained about how to properly follow any relevant safety procedures and how to safely carry out your job role.
+If your employer has failed to train you and you have been injured as a result, you could be able to file a supermarket accident claim.

-There are many different accident types that you could potentially be injured in while in a Lidl store.
-If you have been hurt while in a Lidl store due to an accident, you could be able to claim Lidl accident compensation.
+There are many different accident types that you could potentially be injured in while in a store.
+If you have been hurt while in a supermarket due to an accident, you could be able to claim accident compensation.
 Some of the most common accident types to occur inside a supermarket include:

 - Slip, trip and fall accidents caused by wet floors or liquid/food spillages onto the floor.

 - Falling items accidents caused by heavy items falling from shelves and hitting someone stood below, whether you are an employee or a customer.

 - Crushing accidents – these types of accidents are more likely to impact upon employees who are lifting around stock or opening heavy doors.
 These accidents are particularly common in the warehouse areas of the store.